anonymous123-user/Wave_Representations/README.md

   </tr>
 </table>

+## Reproducing results
-To reproduce the experiments, set up the conda environment using environment.yml.
-Then, run all the scripts using ./run_all_mnist.sh and ./run_all_tetro.sh
+1. First, set up the conda environment using environment.yml.
+2. Create data by running data_scripts/create_tetrominoes.py and data_scripts/download_mnist.ipynb
+3. Train all the MNIST and Tetrominoes models using ./run_all_mnist.sh and ./run_all_tetro.sh
+4. Produce Figure 3 using produce_figs3.ipynb.
+5. Produce the scores for the table using produce_scores_4_most.ipynb and then produce_scores_4_last.ipynb